adriaanm/adriaanm.github.com/index.markdown

 Research
 ========
 I hope to find time to write down some of the stuff I'm working on.
-In the meantime, please check [http://www.informatik.uni-trier.de/~ley/db/indices/a-tree/m/Moors:Adriaan.html](DBLP), ask [scholar.google.com/scholar?q=author:adriaan+moors](Google Scholar), or have a look at [http://lamp.epfl.ch/publications/index.html.en](our lab's publication page).
+In the meantime, please check [DBLP](http://www.informatik.uni-trier.de/~ley/db/indices/a-tree/m/Moors:Adriaan.html), ask [Google Scholar](scholar.google.com/scholar?q=author:adriaan+moors), or have a look at [our lab's publication page](http://lamp.epfl.ch/publications/index.html.en).

 <ul>
 {% for p in site.categories.research limit:3 %}